westerndevs/western-devs-website/_posts/2015-10-03-winner-selector.markdown

 <span id="foundPeople"></span>
 <button id="winnerPicker">Pick a winner from the list</button>

 We welcome code audits of this page: simply check out the source to see how it works.
+[Source on github](https://raw.githubusercontent.com/westerndevs/western-devs-website/source/_posts/2015-10-03-winner-selector.markdown)

 <script>